-Are there a lot of solid colors or neutrals?
-If so, a patterned rug or one with more color will add the right amount of interest.
+Are there a lot of solid colours or neutrals?
+If so, a patterned rug or one with more colour will add the right amount of interest.

-If your bedroom already has a lot of color and/or busy patterns, a solid color area rug or a simple pattern, such as a stripe, will likely be a better fit.
+If your bedroom already has a lot of colour and/or busy patterns, a solid colour area rug or a simple pattern, such as a stripe, will likely be a better fit.